 Monsanto (Bayer), the creator of the weed killer Roundup, is ordered to pay a total of more than $180 million to cancer victims in three separate cases.
 This is only the beginning, as the manufacturer is now facing over 42,000 lawsuits.
 Legal action is being taken on the grounds that the company has failed to warn consumers of the risks associated with their herbicide’s active ingredient glyphosate.
 This chemical is now known to cause cancer, particularly non-Hodgkin’s lymphoma (NHL).
-On behalf of those impacted by RoundUp, the mass tort lawyers at Dunken Law firm is accepting cases and advocating for victims in Colorado and nationwide.
+On behalf of those impacted, the Roundup weed killer attorney at Dunken Law firm is accepting cases and advocating for victims in Colorado and nationwide.
 If you believe you have a claim, schedule a free consultation for your Colorado Roundup lawsuit by calling (713) 554-6780 or filling out our online contact form.

 Researchers and scientists have studied the link between Roundup weed killer and NHL, finding that glyphosate can change and damage the genetic material of cells.
 After this discovery, along with the fact that the chemical causes cancer in animals, the International Agency for Research on Cancer (IARC) classified the chemical as a probable carcinogen in 2015.

 A new study published in February 2019, has shown a clear link between being exposed to glyphosate and an increase in the risk of developing NHL.
 Researchers from the University of Washington concluded that the risk of contracting NHL increases by 41 percent.
 Contact a Colorado Roundup lawsuit attorney if you’ve been diagnosed with NHL.

 People who use glyphosate regularly are at the highest risk for cancer, especially those who work in the following industries: